What is a purchase requisition?

 Paper requisition forms will still need to be used for some direct payment requests.
 The following paper requisitions with supporting invoices attached may be submitted directly to the Disbursements Processing Department for payment without a purchase order number assigned.
 In lieu of a purchase order, some direct payment requests may require the need for a fully executed contract.

-- Advertising services, other than employment.
-(Employment advertising is referred to Human Resources.)
+- Advertising services (Example: print, radio, TV, billboard, social media) (Employment advertising is referred to Human Resources.)

 - Charitable contributions: Refer to Syracuse University Gift Policy for more